pavel-kirienko/o1heap/README.md

 `o1heapReallocate` is added, which is constant-complexity except for the case when the old fragment cannot be expanded in-place.
 See the API docs for details.

+The trace events introduced in v2.2 have been removed due to unclean integration and relative lack of use.
+They may reappear in a future version, perhaps designed differently.

 This revision also adds a simple native performance test suite for RP2350.
 Similar suites for other targets may appear later.